FTCIrrationalDoorkeepers4653/TeamCode/README.md

 Programming.

 - 12/12/2020 - Updated Autonomous Programs and Post-Scrimmage Bug Fixes.
 We Hope to Get Main Auto Working for NC Scrimmage.

+- 12/18/2020 - Updated Autonomous for New Wobble Goal Arm, Still Working on Grabbing Second Wobble Goal in Main Autonomous.
+Hope to Finish Auto Before Jan 1.